BabylonJS/BabylonNative/Documentation/DebugRenderedFrameMetal.md

 See the vertex stream dumped in the bottom right list.
 If your geometry is completely off screen you should see it here.

-You can modify the virtual debug camera and select a particular triangle to see the stream vertices that is producing it.
+You can modify the virtual debug camera and select a particular triangle to see the stream vertices that are producing it.

 ![CaptureGeometryReview](Images/FrameCaptureiOS/CaptureGeometryReview.jpg)